canturk/qmtoolbox/README.md

 free precession times is numerically computed by mesolve in QuTiP [www.qutip.org] governed by the Hamiltonian (S15).
-The influence of the qubit dephasing induced by its intrinsic environment (i.e. 1/f noise) is considered in the Hamiltonian (S15).
+The influence of the qubit dephasing induced by its intrinsic environment or 1/f noise (S13) is considered in the Hamiltonian (S15).
 Similarly, the contribution of the dissipated effects of the coupled system are considered in the master equation (S14).